Face to Face

-Most of us likely missed it.
-Couched between Wednesday’s building crescendo of assignments and Friday’s promise of their demise, Thursday hardly seems more than a means to an end.
+Many of us may likely have missed it.
+Couched between Wednesday’s building crescendo of assignments and zoom calls and Friday’s promise of their conclusion, Thursday hardly seems more than a means to an end.
 Though the day is every bit as holy as Easter Sunday, most of the world moves through it unsuspectingly—even those who have confessed the momentous lines of the Apostles’ Creed: “On the third day he rose again from the dead.
 He ascended to heaven and is seated at the right hand of God the Father almighty.”

-Yesterday was Ascension Day, the day that marks the ascension of Jesus Christ.
+Last Thursday was Ascension Day, the day that marks the ascension of Jesus Christ.
+For those of us grieving losses and loved ones, it is a profession of faith worth peering into closely.
+For those of us grieving the immense loss of Ravi Zacharias, the Ascension is a personal and particular comfort we might hold near.
 Forty days after the celebration of Easter and the resurrection of Jesus, the church around the world holds in remembrance this eventful day.
 The gospel writer records: “Then [Jesus] said to his disciples….
 ‘See, I am sending upon you what my Father promised; so stay here in the city until you have been clothed with power from on high.’
 Then he led them out as far as Bethany, and, lifting up his hands, he blessed them.
 While he was blessing them, he withdrew from them and was carried up into heaven.
 And they worshiped him, and returned to Jerusalem with great joy; and they were continually in the temple blessing God.”(1)

 But in fact, this couldn’t be farther from the experience of the disciples, to whom Jesus appeared repeatedly in the days following the resurrection.
 To them it was abundantly clear that Jesus was not any sort of spiritual ghost or remote presence.
 He ate with them; he talked with them; he instructed them as to the ministries they would lead and the deaths they would face because of him.
 He was in fact more fully human than they ever realized, and it was this holy body, this divine person that they held near as they lived and died to proclaim his kingdom.
 In the words of poet Malcolm Guite: